 So far, Lestoil has worked on everything I’ve tried, most recently this shirt (with apologies to all of my expert photography readers—I promise to work on my lighting ).

-Lestoil contains, among other things, sodium tallate, which is a type of soap.
-This means that once the job is done, it must be rinsed out, washed off or otherwise removed to make sure the item being treated doesn’t retain a residue that will attract a new stain.
+Lestoil contains, among other things, sodium tallate (Tall Oil Acid), which is a type of soap.
+This means that once the job is done, it must be rinsed out, washed off, or otherwise removed to make sure the item being treated doesn’t retain a residue that will attract a new stain.
+Complete list of ingredients.

 Lestoil is highly concentrated.
 A little goes a long way.
 You want to use it full strength on laundry stains*—whites, lights, dark colors—any washable fabric) but in a small quantity; just enough to cover the stain.
 Then scrub gently (gently so as to not damage or affect the color or finish of the fabric) with an old toothbrush.
 Wait for 10-15 minutes and then launder as usual.
 For large jobs like cleaning tile or linoleum floors, dilute about one cup of Lestoil to a bucket of hot or warm water.